tmsvg/pear-tree/README.md

 Features
 --------
-Pear Tree provides features typical of other auto-closing plug-ins.
+Pear Tree provides features typical of other auto-closing plugins.
 However, a few features differentiate it from the rest.

 ### Multi-Character Pair Support